gsl-lite/gsl-lite/README.md

 ### As copied header

 Put a copy of [`gsl-lite.hpp`](include/gsl/gsl-lite.hpp) located in folder [include/gsl](include/gsl) directly into the project source tree or somewhere reachable from your project, for example in *project-root*/include/gsl.
 If you like to refer to gsl-lite as `gsl`, also copy the file [`gsl`](include/gsl/gsl).
-A minimal CMake project using this header might look as follows.
+A minimal CMake setup using this header might look as follows.

+In project root folder:

 ```CMake
 cmake_minimum_required( VERSION 3.0 )